maid-er/generalized-diversity-problem/README.md

-# br-grasp-for-multi-objective-diversity-problem
+# generalized-diversity-problem
-This repository contains a Biased GRASP algorithm with VND designed to solve the Bi-Objective Generalized Diversity Problem (BOGDP).
+This repository contains metaheuristic algorithms to solve the Bi-Objective Generalized Diversity Problem (BOGDP).

+The directory `src` contains the source code of a Biased GRASP algorithm with VND, while in `src_ga` the BOGDP is solved with Genetic Algorithms.

 ## Development environment